forestdb/forestdb.org/models/codenames.md

 ---
 layout: model
-title: Gore, Libucha - Codenames
+title: Codenames with Word Vectors
 model-language: webppl
 model-category: Probabilistic Language Understanding
 model-status: code
 ---

+*By Gore, Libucha*

 Codenames is a team party game where cards with a single word on them are laid out on a table.
-Teams are comprised of two members.
-One who is trying to get their teammate to guess a word, and another who guesses depending on their teammates speech.
+Teams are comprised of two members: one who is trying to get their teammate to guess a word, and another who guesses depending on their teammate's speech.
 The speaker is allowed to say one word and a number corresponding to how many words that word corresponds to.
 For the sake of our model, we restrict the number to 2 in order to simplify the model.

 This game is apt for RSA modeling, as there is leveled reasoning between the speaker and the listener.

-To establish priors for our listener, we used Stanford's GLoVe project which maps words to a 25 dimensional vector space.
+To establish priors for our listener, we used Stanford's GloVe project which maps words to a 25 dimensional vector space.

 Vectors have native support in WebPPL which allows our model to do mathematical operations on these objects.

-Originally, we imported these from an external file, however, we only need a few vectors for this demonstration, so we will manually add these.
+Originally, we imported these from an external file; however, we only need a few vectors for this demonstration, so we will manually add these.
 We also define prior functions that sample randomly from our vectors object.

 ~~~~
 var vectors = {eagle : Vector([-0.8186906894583743,  -0.8443627918594182,